aws-samples/msk-powered-financial-data-feed/README.md

 ```
    kfeed --create-topic ExampleTopic
-   kfeed -l   # list the topics in thne cluster
+   kfeed -l   # list the topics in the cluster
 ```

 12. Run the kafka console producer